ygoex/appointments-app/README.md

 Assuming that npm and Grunt are both installed:

-1. Download or clone the project
+1. Download or clone the repository

   ```
   git clone https://github.com/ygoex/appointmentsapp.git